 Those with slower swings speed may have trouble getting the ball up in the air.
 Some also have some trouble turning the ball over with the driver.

-Overview and Features
+Overview & Features

 One of the defining characteristics of the Vapor Pro driver is the low and forward center of gravity (CG), which produces a “tour-like” result — a lower spin rate and a slightly lower trajectory.
-Other features include:

 - a pear-shaped 460cc head (discussed in more detail later in the review)